Covid Secure Training

 There will be tape markings on the floor to ensure your separation.
 You must adhere to the marked seating and walkway areas.

+You will be refused entry to the course venue.
 It is not a justifiable risk to allow you to enter the building at this point (even to visit the toilet).

 At the start of the course, you will be shown a video on how to wash your hands.
 You will then be asked to wash your hands.
 Please take a moment to watch the video now;

 You will be encouraged to use hand sanitizer/soap & water after each transition to and from the classroom.
 We will remind you to avoid touching your face throughout the day & again after any transition to or from the classroom.